Do hormonal birth control pills raise breast cancer risk?

 What that means for you

-Ultimately, younger women using hormonal birth control should have little reason to panic.
-Though the American College of Obstetricians and Gynecologists (ACOG) is said to be considering the study's results, representatives noted hormonal birth control is still considered safe and effective for many women.
+Younger women using hormonal birth control should have little reason to worry.
+It’s still widely considered to be safe and effective.
 Not only does it prevent pregnancy, but it's thought to lower your risk of some cancers, including ovarian, endometrial and colorectal cancer.

-While the breast risk remains relatively low, women in their 40s or women genetically predisposed toward breast cancer may want to discuss other options for birth control with their doctor.
-These may include condoms or copper (non-hormonal) IUDs, or even vasectomies.
+While the breast cancer risk remains relatively low, women in their 40s or women genetically predisposed toward breast cancer may want to discuss other options for birth control with their doctor.
+These may include condoms or copper (non-hormonal) IUDs, or even permanent contraception methods like tubal ligation (surgery to close the fallopian tubes, which connect the ovaries to the uterus) and male vasectomy (surgery to cut the vas deferens, the tubes that carry sperm).

 More On